 What is the Big Deal?

 Hamstring injuries are all too common in athletes, especially runners.
-There is evidence that when the stabilizing muscles in the hips (e.g., the gluteus maximus) become tired, increased workload is placed on other muscles in the legs, including the hamstrings.
+There is evidence that when the stabilizing muscles in the hips (e.g., the gluteus maximus) become tired, the increased workload is placed on other muscles in the legs, including the hamstrings.
 This disproportionate amount of work required by the hamstrings often results in injury.

 Details of the Study

-What They Found?
+What did They find?